Crymepunk/rajikaru-bot/README.md

 ## Commands:
 ```
 Utility:
   avatar        Replies with the user's avatar
   nick          Give a nickname to the mentioned user.
   role          Adds role to the pinged user.
   ping          Replies with Pong!
   say           Says the message you tell it to say.
+Manager:
+  settings      Bot Settings
 Moderation:
   ban           Bans the pinged member.
   kick          Kicks the pinged member.
+  warn          Warns the pinged member.
+  infractions   Show, clear or remove infractions from a member.
   purge         Removes messages.

 Fun:
   cuddle        Cuddles the pinged member.
   hug          Hugs the pinged member.
   pat          Pats the pinged member.
   slap         Slaps the pinged member.
   coinflip     Replies with Heads or Tails.
   neko         Sends a random catperson image.
   owoify       Owoifies your text.
   gayrate      How gay is the pinged person (Random)
 ```

 ## Invite the Bot!